 Although the VRF is essentially a church fund, the grants we make are intended for the whole community of need.
 There are no eligibility requirements on the basis of gender, age, origin, status, ethnic group, or faith.

-The VRF receives about 300 applications each month.
+The VRF receives around 400 applications each month.
 In order to ensure that funds are available for crisis needs throughout the year, we have a duty to budget our grant making; this means that sometimes requests for grants have to be refused, even if they meet our criteria.
-The VRF is able to make grants to around 2 out of every 3 applications we receive.
-We work to ensure that grants are awarded according to priority and as equitably as possible across the country.
+We work to ensure that grants are awarded according to priority and as equitably as possible across the UK.

 As a crisis fund, we expect applications to the VRF to be a last resort.
 We want to avoid situations where we make a grant quickly but the money is not used immediately, so please don’t apply to us first simply because we are normally able to act quickly.
 Where support workers have been able to demonstrate that they have received or been promised funds from other sources, we have usually been sympathetic to requests to make a grant as part of a package.